Higher modalities

 Closure under identity type formers

-We say that the locally small type of a locally small type are modal if their small equivalent is modal.
+We say that the identity types of a locally small type are modal if their small equivalent is modal.
 We say that a modality is closed under identity type formation if, for every modal type, their identity types are also modal.

 The structure of a higher modality